 Tobacco use remains the leading cause of preventable death and disease in the United States and in Maryland.
-To address this enormous toll, the American Lung Association in Maryland calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Maryland's elected officials:

 - Increase the age of sale for tobacco products to 21 years of age;